 2. Writing a simple local check

 2.1.
 Creating the script

 A local check can be written in any programming language supported by the target host.
 The script must be constructed so that each check produces a status line consisting of four parts.
 Here is an example:

-0 myservice myvalue=73;80;90 My output text which may contain spaces
+0 "My service" myvalue=73 My output text who may contain spaces

 The four parts are separated by blanks and have the following meanings:

 The status of the service is given as a number: